-- (1) Subject to the provisions of this Act, the court, in respect of causes of action, shall have jurisdiction in- - (a) actions in which is claimed the delivery or transfer of any property, movable or immovable, not exceeding in value the amount determined by the Minister from time to time by notice in the Gazette; - (b) actions of ejectment against the occupier of any premises or land within the district:
+- (1) Subject to the provisions of this Act, and the National Credit Act, 2005 the court, in respect of causes of action, shall have jurisdiction in- - (a) actions in which is claimed the delivery or transfer of any property, movable or immovable, not exceeding in value the amount determined by the Minister from time to time by notice in the Gazette; - (b) actions of ejectment against the occupier of any premises or land within the district:

-Provided that, where the right of occupation of any such premises or land is in dispute between the parties, such right does not exceed the amount determined by the Minister from time to time by notice in the Gazette in clear value to the occupier; - (c) actions for the determination of a right of way, notwithstanding the provisions of section 46; - (d) actions on or arising out of a liquid document or a mortgage bond, where the claim does not exceed the amount determined by the Minister from time to time by notice in the Gazette; - (e) actions on or arising out of any credit agreement as defined in section 1 of the Credit Agreements Act, 1980 (Act No. 75 of 1980), where the claim or the value of the property in dispute does not exceed the amount determined by the Minister from time to time by notice in the Gazette; - (f) actions in terms of section 16 (1) of the Matrimonial Property Act, 1984, where the claim or the value of the property in dispute does not exceed the amount determined by the Minister from time to time by notice in the Gazette; - (fA) actions, including an application for liquidation, in terms of the Close Corporations Act, 1984 (Act No. 69 of 1984); - [paragraph (fA) inserted by section 2 of Act 132 of 1993] - (g) actions other than those already mentioned in this section, where the claim or the value of the matter in dispute does not exceed the amount determined by the Minister from time to time by notice in the Gazette. - (2) In subsection (1) 'action' includes a claim in reconvention.
+Provided that, where the right of occupation of any such premises or land is in dispute between the parties, such right does not exceed the amount determined by the Minister from time to time by notice in the Gazette in clear value to the occupier; - (c) actions for the determination of a right of way, notwithstanding the provisions of section 46; - (d) actions on or arising out of a liquid document or a mortgage bond, where the claim does not exceed the amount determined by the Minister from time to time by notice in the Gazette; - (e) actions on or arising out of any credit agreement as defined in section 1 of the National Credit Act, 2005, where the claim or the value of the property in dispute does not exceed the amount determined by the Minister from time to time by notice in the Gazette; - [paragraph (e) substituted by section 172(2) of Act 34 of 2005] - (f) actions in terms of section 16 (1) of the Matrimonial Property Act, 1984, where the claim or the value of the property in dispute does not exceed the amount determined by the Minister from time to time by notice in the Gazette; - (fA) actions, including an application for liquidation, in terms of the Close Corporations Act, 1984 (Act No. 69 of 1984);

+[paragraph (fA) inserted by section 2 of Act 132 of 1993]

+(g) actions other than those already mentioned in this section, where the claim or the value of the matter in dispute does not exceed the amount determined by the Minister from time to time by notice in the Gazette.